Close

 Meeting Military Fitness Standards

-service member doing pushups
+Service member doing pushups

 Physical fitness is a big part of life in the military.
 It’s required.
 To make sure our military force is mission ready, each service member — regardless of age, grade or duty assignment — is regularly tested.
 While there are some exceptions to the rule, you’ll have to prove your physical fitness regularly.